History of Nairn: Mary, Queen of Scots

 Mary, Queen of Scots, daughter of King James V reigned over Scotland from 1542 and had strong connections to Nairn.
 The soon to be Earl of Moray, James Stewart was the bastard half-brother of Mary, Queen of Scots.
 On ascending to the throne internal political struggle lead to civil war with much of the fighting in the south reaching as high north as Dundee in 1549.
-Mary of Guise, the queens mother had cultivated a policy of limited toleration of Protestants but firm support for France and Catholicism.
+Mary of Guise, the queen's mother had cultivated a policy of limited toleration of Protestants but firm support for France and Catholicism.
 Mary married the Dauphin in 1558 furthering tensions.
 By 1559 James Stewart who would become the 1st Earl of Moray had become a strong proponent of Scottish Reformation, a leader of the Lords of the Congregation.
 Both of these factors lead to wide dissatisfaction in the churches of Nairn with the current state of rule.
 James was so influential that he represented the Lords at the Treaty of Berwick prompting England's invasion.

 By the Act of 1561 Queen Mary conferred the property of the religious houses to the crown and detailed were the valuations of the lands in Moray.